pengxingang/PocketXMol/README.md

 The parameters:
 - `result_root` is the directory containing the sampling experiments (equal to the parameter `outdir` of the sampling command).
 - `exp_name` is the name of the sampling experiment directory (looks like `base_pxm_20241030_225401`).
 If there is only one experiment with the name starting with the `exp_name`, the appended timestamp can be omitted (i.e., set as `base_pxm`).
-- `config` is the confidence model confifuration file.
+- `config` is the confidence model configuration file.
 They are in `configs/sample/confidence` including:
     - `tuned_cfd.yml`: the tuned confidence predictor
     - `flex_cfd.yml`: using original model with flexible noise for confidence prediction